 - Exercise overall, thinking about the delegate's performance in the group exercise, did they work well as part of the team?
 Areas to consider:

 - o working collaboratively

 - o making group decisions

 - o listening to others' points of view

 - o sharing their point of view

-- o working towards a common goal
+- working towards a common goal

 - o actively inputting into the discussion.

 - Has the delegate actively engaged with the course and the group?
 Such as:

-- o active listening
+- $\circ$ active listening

 - o answered questions

 - o given suggestions

-- o shared experiences etc.
+- $\circ~$ shared experiences etc.

 - Has the learner completed the toolbox talk?

 All three elements will be either a pass (yes) or fail (no) and all three elements will need to achieve a pass for the delegate to pass this element of the course.
-The trainer review must be completed before the end of course assessment.
-If a learner is assessed as failing the trainer review, then they are not permitted to sit the end of course assessment.